Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Data and Methods

 To understand the effect of node-level covariates \citep{butts2008social} (e.g., basic demographics, length of time experienced homelessness, etc.) on network structure (primarily degree distribution and mean degree), we employ count data models with a generalized linear model (GLM) structure \citep{nelder1972generalized}.
 We focus on a core class of count data models with a long history of use in the social sciences and social network literature, which is that of the classic Poisson and Negative Binomial models with and without a zero-inflation component \cite[e.g.,][]{zheng2006many}.
-We consider the model classes with a zero-inflation component in the kinship network context (i.e., families of size one are expected to differ systematically from families of two or more people), and like \cite{butts2003network} we know that recall and bias issues can systematically lower the number of personal contacts reported.
+We consider model classes with a zero-inflation component in the kinship network context (i.e., families of size one are expected to differ systematically from families of two or more people).
+As \cite{butts2003network} notes, recall and bias issues can systematically reduce the number of personal contacts reported.